One of my spiritual mentors often speaks thusly:

 To counteract subtle and gross forms of malice we cultivate wishing others well, all others, including (and especially) those who despise, disdain, dismiss, or diss us, since we are all, each and every one of us, subject to sickness, aging, death along with countless unwanted problems, limitations, and obstacles.
 Since we are all in the same sinking boat, why not let a larger perspective inspire and guide us?
 Why would we cut off our nose to spite our face?
 Silly, no?

-Those dedicated to the hard work of inner knowledge can and do use hostility directed at them to strengthen and deepen spiritual practice: to strengthen and deepen patience, insight, compassion, well-wishing, and any number of virtuous mental states, which in turn minimize obstacles, misery, problems; this dynamic produces conviction about the value of the teachings.
+Those dedicated to the hard work of inner knowledge can and do use hostility directed at them to strengthen and deepen spiritual practice: to strengthen and deepen patience, insight, compassion, well-wishing, and any number of virtuous mental states, which in turn serve to protect them from obstacles, misery, problems; this dynamic produces conviction about the value of the teachings.
 Faith in the Buddha’s methods comes from directly experiencing the results of practice.
 Those who work with their minds are the existential laborers who have made of themselves the laboratory, have carried out the experiments repeatedly, and who because of that, know incontrovertibly the transforming efficacy of Buddha’s methods.
 Thus are such folks able to turn straw into gold.

 When the Buddha sat under the bodhi tree and the maras or demons launched their missiles at him, trying to block his by then inevitable trajectory toward awakening, he sat unperturbed and, in his mind, returned the arrows as flowers.
 He did not fixate on the demons as being “evil” or as existing “out there” separate and apart from his own awareness, and he understood that if he mastered his mind, so-called demons would themselves transform, dawn in his awareness as great spiritual teachers and be unable to effect harm for him.